The ACU patrol cap is a visor style, having a circular top crown with a two-piece inner crown lining forming a pocket between lining pieces.

 The M-1951 winter hood is worn attached to the coat for protection against the wind and snow as a component of the cold-wet uniform.

 The M-1951 winter hood with fur ruff is worn attached to either the coat or the parka as a component of the cold-dry uniform.
+The hood may be worn over the cotton field cap or the pile field cap.
+The steel helmet is not normally used with the hood.

 The M-65 cold weather insulating helmet liner cap is worn alone or as a liner for the helmet assembly.
 The earflaps are fasten under or over chin, at back of neck, or are folded up around the top with the touch-and-close fasteners crisscrossed in the front.